ITManagerCOH/security-policies/password/index.md

 weight: 8
 ---

-To avoid potential security incidents, Tailscale requires employees to follow password requirements.
+To avoid potential security incidents, GEOGO requires employees to follow password requirements.

 ### Scope

-This policy applies to passwords for any application or server accessed by Tailscale employees, contractors, or vendors. _It does not apply to the passwords customers of Tailscale use to access the Tailscale service._
+This policy applies to passwords for any application or server accessed by GEOGO employees, contractors, or vendors. _It does not apply to the passwords customers of GEOGO use to access the GEOGO service._

 ### Password strength